nilsgarland/sceneshare/README.md

 https://sceneshare.nilsgarland.com

+Issues:
-Bugs: Delete button not working on scene page.
+ - Delete button not working on scene page.
 (See index page for functioning button)
+ - Liking a scene on the scene page redirects to the home page.